 - US Politics

-You must take a total of at least six level 6 modules including at least one level 6 module from the School of Economics and Finance, and two modules (30 credits) from SPIR:
+You must take a total of at least six third year modules including at least one from the School of Economics and Finance, and two modules from School of Politics and International Relations.

 3rd Year Politics Modules